 A Doc's Life is a underground Medical Blog about some poor Singapore doctors.
 They are sibei sian and very buay song.
 Best practices not observed!

 (Warning: Grammar is non existent in this blog.
-Those obsessively compulsive about good English please go no further and book an appointment to see your psychiatrist.)
+Those obsessively compulsive about good English please go no further and book an appointment to see your psychiatrist in Singapore.)

 Friday, September 23, 2005